vishvAsa/sanskrit/vyAkaraNam/whitney/12_Chapter_VIII_CONJUGATION.md

 from that into a mere asseverative sense; the verb or verbs connected with it are always accented: thus, `ví té muñcantāṁ vimúco hí sánti` *let them release him, for they are releasers;*
-`yác cid dhí ... anāçastā́ iva smási` *if we, forsooth, are as it were unrenowned;* — also `néd (ná+íd)`, meaning *lest, that not:* thus, `nét tvā tápāti sū́ro arcíṣā` *that the sun may not burn thee with his beam;* `virā́jaṁ néd vicchinádānī́ ’ti` *saying to himself,* *"lest I cut
+`yác cid dhí ... anāśastā́ iva smási` *if we, forsooth, are as it were unrenowned;* — also `néd (ná+íd)`, meaning *lest, that not:* thus, `nét tvā tápāti sū́ro arcíṣā` *that the sun may not burn thee with his beam;* `virā́jaṁ néd vicchinádānī́ ’ti` *saying to himself,* *"lest I cut